Six Digit

 LED Frequency

-Display for Heathkit
+Display for the:

-SB, HW, HR Series, for the
+SB, HW, HR Series

 Kenwood